Privacy Policy

 We particularly use:

-We store recordings from our video surveillance for as long as necessary for preserving evidence.
+We store video surveillance footage as long as it is required for evidence or other purposes mentioned.

-We may adjust and supplement this privacy policy at any time.
-We will inform about such adjustments and supplements in an appropriate manner, particularly by publishing the current privacy policy on our website.
+We may update this privacy policy at any time.
+We will inform you of updates in an appropriate manner, particularly by publishing the current privacy policy on our website.

 We look forward to your visit.